MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

   - Devices and IoT sensors
   - Supply chain or warehouse operations

-- Eliminate data silos

-  Store data using Azure Data Lake Storage and Azure Cosmos DB.
+- **Eliminate data silos:** Store data using Azure Data Lake Storage and Azure Cosmos DB.
 This approach removes data silos, which ensures that data is secure and available.
 This approach also enables scalability.

-- Conduct complex data analysis

-  Use Azure Synapse Analytics to unify analytics across systems.
+- **Conduct complex data analysis:** Use Azure Synapse Analytics to unify analytics across systems.
 Do complex queries on operational and transactional factory data rapidly.

-- Visualize analytics outputs

-  Integrate with Power BI to increase operational efficiencies, reduce costs, and optimize performance.
+- **Visualize analytics outputs:** Integrate with Power BI to increase operational efficiencies, reduce costs, and optimize performance.
 You can visualize analytics outputs, such as the following information:

   - Contract cycle optimization
   - Available-to-promise